algorithmiaio/api-docs/source/includes/_dataapispecification.md

 ##### v0 (Unversioned routes)

-Algorithm API calls defined with unversioned routes are depricated.
+Algorithm API calls defined with unversioned routes are deprecated.
 They will be supported until 2015-12-31.

 An unversioned route appears as such: